Olly Murs: 2018–2024: You Know I Know, "That Girl" success and Marry Me

-2025–present: 15 Years of Hits Tour and Knees Up
+2025–present: Knees Up

-On his 2025 "15 Years of Hits Tour" Murs performed an unreleased song titled "Save Me", from his upcoming eighth album.
+On his 2025 "15 Years of Hits Tour" Murs performed an unreleased song titled "Save Me", from his upcoming eighth album Knees Up.
 On 22 May 2025, Murs walked off the stage and ended the show during a concert at the OVO Hydro in Glasgow, Scotland, after performing just six songs.
 He later apologized to his fans on Instagram, saying he had been seeing a doctor and that he "felt a little bit run down".

 In July 2025, "Save Me" as released as the album's lead single; a second single, "Bonkers", followed in September 2025.
 Alongside the release of "Bonkers", Olly Murs revealed the title of his upcoming eighth studio album, Knees Up, which is set to release on 21 November 2025.
 On 24 October 2025, Murs released the album's third single "Run This Town"; he performed the single for the first time on the 16 November 2025 "Results Show" episode of Strictly Come Dancing.
+On 1 December 2025, Murs released the single "Christmas Starts Tonight", in collaboration with The Ordinary Boys; the song is the original demo that eventually turned out to be "Run This Town".

+Television career

+BBC

+In 2011, Murs appeared on CBBC's children's hidden camera show Remote Control Star.